Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Layered Depth

-Depth makes a small garden feel immersive instead of flat.
-Mixing tall trees, mid-height plants, and low ground cover pulls the eye forward and keeps the space interesting.
+Depth makes a small garden feel immersive instead of flat and boring.
+When you mix tall trees, mid-height plants, and low ground cover, your eyes move forward through the space instead of hitting a wall.

-This works best in compact back gardens where straight views feel boring.
-Start with one or two taller tropical plants at the back.
+This approach works perfectly in compact back gardens where straight sight lines feel dull.
+Start with one or two taller tropical plants at the back, fill the middle section with bold leaves, then soften the path with grass or stepping stones winding through so there’s always something to look at next.

 @daun.kita.id